AutosaveDave/lil-dudes/README.md

 # lil-dudes

 lil-dudes is a JavaScript framework for drawing and animating simple pseudo-3D characters, designed for use in browser-based games.
-Characters are constructed from modular sprite parts (head, eyes, torso, arms, legs), allowing for easy customization and animation.
+Characters are constructed from modular sprite parts (head, eyes, mouth, torso, arms, legs), allowing for easy customization and animation.

 ## Features
 - Modular character design using SVG sprites